-Seeking out confined spaces is instinctual behavior in cats.
-In the wild, it allows them to hide and stalk prey.
+There are a couple of answers to the question, “Why do cats like boxes?”
+According to Live Science, seeking out confined spaces — like boxes — goes back to instinct.
+In the wild, these spaces let cats successfully hide and hunt.
 We don’t often get to see cats exhibit this behavior in the great outdoors, but they still look for ways to replicate this behavior inside our homes.
 This is where the box comes in.

 When we introduce empty boxes to our domesticated cats, they first carefully investigate the object.
 They’re completely familiar with every square inch of their domain, so when something new enters, they’re obviously curious.
 Once their curiosity is satisfied, the instinct kicks in and they hop inside.

 Some also note that the security of a box could mimic the snuggly warmth a kitten feels while cuddling her mother and littermates.
 As a result, it’s possible, that while box-sitting, a cat’s body releases endorphins that cause pleasure and reduce stress.

 The next question you might have after, “Why do cats like boxes,” is — “What types of boxes do cats like?
 Do cats like boxes of any size, shape or form, or do they prefer some boxes over others?”